kof-f/Life-in-Tech/README.md

    - Situation, Task, Action and Result
    - Metrics
    - Show one of our resumes
+- Week 2: Elevator pitch
+   - Who are you?
+   - Be concise
+   - Use resume as a guide
+   - Give my elevator pitch as an example
+   - Look at AKB elevator pitch resource on site
 - Week 3: LinkedIn Profile
    - Use elevator pitch in headline
    - Headline (what you do/what you want to do)